Travel by taste bud... where to go

 Cuisine is one of the finest tools of cultural discovery.
-Find out how to make the most of it with our Masterchef tours.
+Find out where in the world our experts suggest to taste local produce, delicacies and cuisine.

 It is possible to travel around the world, enjoying new experiences and discovering different cultures, merely by raising a morsel to your mouth.
 Like planes, trains and boats, our taste buds can transport us – but in a way that negates a change of location.

 Of course, while we can – and indeed should – delight in the wonderful possibilities for cultural discovery by tasting national and regional cuisines within our homeland, there is an altogether more exciting prospect.
 There is a wide variety of destinations that are fabulous for the food lover; here is just a handful of the finest.

 One of the world's most celebrated culinary destinations, San Sebastian – and, indeed, the Basque region as a whole – is a hive of gastronomic activity.
 Proudly possessing more Michelin stars per capita than any other city in the world, San Sebastian enjoys a well-deserved reputation for its inventive chefs and the calibre of its produce.

 Indeed, exceptional produce is a pivotal part of what makes the Basque region such an exciting place for the culinary arts.
 With the sea to one side, the Ebro valley to the other, and a climate ideal for cultivation, the Basque country enjoys a wide variety of produce from land and water, including fresh and cured meats, abundant fish and seafood, and a variety of vegetables.